 We research and obtain the appropriate expert medical and vocational testimony to support and maximize your workers' compensation benefits.

 We believe that one of the most important things we do to maximize the amount of a workers' compensation settlement is to translate complicated evidence into easily understandable language.

 We hire videographers to create day-in-the-life videos to show the effect an injury has had on an employee's everyday activities.
 Graphic artists and other professionals provide us with visual aids such as charts, slides, accident scene reconstructions and other demonstrative evidence to help explain how the accident or injury happened, and communicate how the injury will affect a person for the rest of their life.

 Fighting for All the Workers' Compensation Benefits You Deserve

-At Strong Law Offices, we fight to help injured workers receive all of the work comp benefits they are entitled to, including:
+At Strong Law Offices, we fight to help injured workers receive all of the workers' comp benefits to which they are entitled, including:

-- Wage Differential Award: When an employee can't return to his or her old job and earns less in a new job because of his work-related disability, he or she may be entitled to a lifetime award of wage loss benefits.
+Wage differential award — When an employee can't return to his or her old job and earns less in a new job because of their work-related disability, he or she may be entitled to a lifetime award of wage loss benefits.
 A wage differential award compensates an employee for the difference between his wage at the time of the injury and the wage he or she is able to currently earn.

 Permanent total disability benefit — When a worker is permanently and totally disabled because of a work injury, he or she may be entitled to permanent total disability (PTD) benefits.
 PTD benefits are a weekly wage loss benefit paid for life.